ShaunW23/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/a_session 1.md

 Github is where software developers can create and share code

+History of computers
+---
+In the mid 20th century computers were actually humans with most of them being women

 Raspberry Pi
 ---------------------------------------------------
 The Raspberry Pi OS is based on the Debian linux distribution.